Illustrations by Exoticdirtbag

 Wash under the foreskin.

-Adult men should make it a practice to gently pull back the foreskin to wash the head of the penis (just warm water will do) while bathing.
+If you have a penis, you should make it a practice to gently pull back the foreskin to wash the head of the penis (just warm water will do) while bathing.
 Why?
 This helps clean away any smegma, which is an oily whitish substance that’s a combination of dead skin cells, skin oils and moisture, that tends to collect under the foreskin.
 It can have an unpleasant odour and become a breeding ground for bacteria, and so it’s important that it doesn’t build up.

-Men who are circumcised still need to carefully wash the head of their penis.
+Those who are circumcised still need to carefully wash the head of their penis.

 Clean the anus last with lots of water and mild soap, and pat dry.